philippe-leonhardt-cko/checkout-net-library/README.md

 ```
 ## Debug Mode

 If you enable the debug mode the HttpRequests and HttpResponses will be logged to console.
-Set this option to `false` when going Live.
+Set this option to `false` when going live.
 Default is `false`.

 ## Build